-At occupational therapy, SCI patients will get their functional abilities assessed.
+At occupational therapy, patients with spinal cord injuries will have their functional abilities assessed.
+This may include range of motion, strength, and sensory testing, as well as a detailed evaluation of their ability to perform self-care tasks.
 Then, an occupational therapist will create a personalized rehabilitation plan aimed to improve mobility and maximize independence.

-For example, SCI patients that are paralyzed from the waist down may learn how to get dressed in a wheelchair or how to get out of bed.
+For example, patients with spinal cord injuries that are paralyzed from the waist down may learn how to get dressed in a wheelchair or how to get out of bed most efficiently and safely.
 An OT can also teach them how to use adaptive equipment like grab bars to make activities easier to perform.

-By taking advantage of normal arm functions to help compensate for poor leg functions, individuals can continue to be self-sufficient as they work on rehabilitation.
+By taking advantage of unaffected arm functions to help compensate for poor leg functions, individuals can continue to be self-sufficient as they work on rehabilitation.

 Understanding Paralysis From the Waist Down: Key Points

 Depending on the severity of your spinal cord injury, paralysis from the waist down isn’t always permanent.
-Because spared neural pathways in the spinal cord have neuroplasticity, it may be possible to relearn functions weakened by injury.
+Because spared neural pathways in the spinal cord have neuroplasticity, it may be possible to relearn functions weakened by injury in many cases.

 When individuals are paralyzed from the waist down, they’re susceptible to bowel and bladder complications, muscle atrophy, sexual dysfunction, and spasticity.
-By learning how to manage these side effects, individuals can optimize their quality of life.
+By learning how to manage these challenges, individuals can optimize their quality of life.